lrug/lrug.org/source/meetings/2014/august/index.html.md

 [Dirk Breuer](http://tfcl.de/) says:

 > [ArangoDB](https://www.arangodb.org/) is a multi-purpose NoSQL database.
 There are a lot
 > of features in it but without a proper high level library
 > for common web frameworks no one will use a database these
 > days.
 No matter how fancy it is.
 [Guacamole](http://guacamolegem.org/) is an ODM for
 > ArangoDB to be used in Rack-based framework and especially
 > Rails.
 I will talk about the design choices, caveats and my
 > the general experience working on that kind of library.
 The
 > talk will not go too deep into technical details and should
 > be interesting to novice and experts alike.

+{::coverage year="2014" month="august" talk="how-to-make-guacamole" /}

 ### A gentle introduction to music theory (in ruby)

 [Alex Speller](http://alexspeller.com/) says:

 > Music theory can seem arcane and unapproachable.
 But underneath
 > the weird names and symbols, the basics are actually pretty
 > simple.
 The real issue is that the documentation is bad and the
 > API is worse!
 In this talk I will show how to start with nothing
 > but a ruby interpreter, and generate sine waves, notes, scales,